payment-gateway.app Docs

 IPN retry behavior

-The sender treats delivery as successful only when your endpoint returns HTTP 200.
+The sender treats delivery as successful when your endpoint returns any HTTP 2xx status code.
 Any other status code, a network error, or a timeout causes a retry with exponential backoff, up to three POST attempts in total.
-Use Transactions → [transaction] → IPN Information in the Admin Panel to inspect attempts and the last HTTP status.
+Use Transactions -> [transaction] -> IPN Information in the Admin Panel to inspect attempts and the last HTTP status.

 Responding to IPN

-Return 200 OK as soon as you have accepted the payload (verify the signature first).
-The Main Backend does not treat other 2xx codes (for example 204) as success, so those responses will trigger retries.
-If work is slow, return 200 immediately and process the event asynchronously.
+Return a 2xx response as soon as you have accepted the payload (verify the signature first).
+If work is slow, return 200 or 204 immediately and process the event asynchronously.

 HTTP/1.1 200 OK